 Factors in the admission decision include academic performance as measured by GPA in courses required for application, difficulty of other courses completed, frequency of incompletes or withdrawal grades, number of repeated courses, relevant work and life experience, and record of honors.

-Successful applicants for the BS biochemistry program typically have a cumulative GPA greater than 2.50 in courses listed above under course requirements, with no individual course grade lower than a 2.0.
+Successful applicants for the BS biochemistry program typically have over the minimum 2.5 cumulative GPA orin courses listed above under course requirements, with no individual course grade lower than a 2.0.
 Successful applicants for the BA biochemistry program typically have a cumulative GPA greater than 2.00 in courses listed above under course requirements, with no individual grade below a 1.7.

 105 credits, as follows:

 General Chemistry: CHEM 142, CHEM 152, CHEM 162 (or CHEM 145, CHEM 155, CHEM 165)

 Organic Chemistry: CHEM 237, CHEM 238, CHEM 239, CHEM 241, CHEM 242 (or CHEM 335, CHEM 336, CHEM 337, CHEM 346, CHEM 347)

 Physical Chemistry: CHEM 452, CHEM 453 (or CHEM 455, CHEM 456, CHEM 457)

 Biochemistry: BIOC 426, BIOC 440, BIOC 441, BIOC 442

 Mathematics: MATH 124, MATH 125, MATH 126 (or MATH 134, MATH 135, MATH 136)